This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 become permanently disabled, reducing his or her earning ability.
 The

-requesting party must provide to the CSEA verification of receipt of benefits
+requesting party will provide to the CSEA verification of receipt of benefits

 administered by the social security administration due to the permanent